 Ice Festival, Zhaolin Park (冰雪游园会, 兆麟公园冰灯)

-In the city center, there's also a lower key festival at Zhaolin Park, featuring smaller sculptures.
-Also best viewed at night, though cheaper tickets are available during the day.
+In the city center, there's also a lower key festival at Zhaolin Park, featuring smaller sculptures and ice lanterns.
+Also best viewed at night.

 Saint Sophia Cathedral (哈尔滨圣索菲亚教堂)

 Located in central Harbin, Saint Sophia Cathedral is a former Russian Orthodox Church and prime example of Neo-Byzantine architecture in China.
-Founded in 1907, the cross-shaped cathedral stands at 53.3 meters tall over 721 sqm.
-A striking green dome tops the main center hall while four different tent roofs surround the center dome.
+Founded in 1907, the cross-shaped cathedral stands at 53.3 meters tall and over 721 square meters.
+A striking green dome tops the main center hall, while four different tent roofs surround the center dome.

 After periods of expansion, closure and restoration, the church now serves as an art gallery, showcasing the city’s architectural developments.
 A large musical fountain sits in front of the church, providing a pretty scene for photo opportunities.
 The church – hailed the largest Orthodox Church in the Far East – looks especially majestic at night under bright lights and a dark sky.

 Admission: RMB20 (ticket sales end at 4.30pm)